Manses/strnum/README.md

 For example :
  • Computer might represent 3 as the number 2.99999999999999 or the number 3.000000000000001, due to limitation on number storage structure fractions on the computer.

+Maximum number given to the input is : 2999999999 (10 digit number) You can do this if its Decimal Number : 2999999999.4235 If more than that, it will give you a random number

 Regarding the above description, I may be giving wrong information, I am stil learning the basic programming and somehow built this function.